volt-protocol/ethereum-credit-guild/credit.md

 At first, CREDIT will have no liquidity, so it will be difficult for borrowers to use.
 The members of the Ethereum Credit Guild, such as the core contributors at the Electric Development Co and La Tribu, as well as early investors and advisors who hold the GUILD token, will engage in bootstrapping demand for CREDIT according to their ability and interests.
 The Electric Development Co will provide liquidity for CREDIT on AMMs to help bootstrap its utility and provide a smooth experience for early borrowers.
 This will likely take the form of USDC/CREDIT liquidity to provide the lowest cost experience for borrowers obtaining leverage using the Ethereum Credit Guild.

 GUILD will be distributed on an ongoing basis to CREDIT holders and minters, encouraging decentralization of the supply and an engaged owner-user base in the early period.
 GUILD will be nontransferable upon protocol launch, discouraging purely speculative yield farming and the growth of an unsustainably large capital base.

+To encourage ample liquidity in the early system, we will recommend low interest lending terms against CREDIT AMM liquidity pairs, and GUILD incentives for the same.

 ### On Competitive Advantages in Lending